 Back then, city life boomed, morals grew more flexible, and the backfiring of Prohibition made everyone drink even more.

-Here are the greatest movies set during the Roaring Twenties that successfully captured the razzle dazzle of an era crowded by flappers, champagne, and Louis Armstrong.
+Here are the greatest movies set during the Roaring Twenties that successfully capture the razzle dazzle of an era crowded by flappers, champagne, and Louis Armstrong.

 10. Bright Young Things (2003)

 Starring Stephen Campbell Moore, Emily Mortimer, Dan Aykroyd

 Comedy, Drama, War (1h 42m)

 Before the 1920s, women were expected to go straight from high school to housewife, bypassing the college parties and rebellions of today.